-Pregnant women or women who planned on becoming pregnant were not eligible to participate in the QNEXA clinical trials.
+Pregnant women or women who planned on becoming pregnant were not eligible to participate in the Qnexa clinical trials.
 Women of childbearing potential were advised to use and agreed to use two forms of birth control during the study.
 Patients who became pregnant during the study period were required to immediately discontinue study medication.
-In our studies, we had 15 births from women exposed to QNEXA or topiramate.
+In our studies, we had 15 births from women exposed to Qnexa or topiramate.
 They were taken off the study medication and followed through to delivery.
-While we did not observe any congenital malformations in those pregnancies, we anticipate the labeling for QNEXA, if approved, will contain a warning against use by women who are or are considering becoming pregnant.
-The FDA has stated that QNEXA would be listed as a "Category X" drug.
-Drugs in Category X are designated as such when studies in animals or humans have demonstrated fetal abnormalities and/or there is positive evidence of human fetal risk based on adverse reaction data from investigational or marketing experience, and the risks involved in use of the drug in pregnant women clearly outweigh potential benefits.
-The FDA has also discussed a post-approval pregnancy exposure registry for QNEXA.
+While we did not observe any congenital malformations in those pregnancies, we anticipate the labeling for Qnexa, if approved, will contain a contraindication or warning against use by women who are or are considering becoming pregnant.
+The FDA has stated that Qnexa would be listed as a "Category X" drug.
+We have discussed with the FDA a post-approval pregnancy exposure registry for Qnexa.
 The goal of pregnancy exposure registries is to provide clinically relevant human data that can be used in a product's labeling to provide medical care providers with useful information for treating or counseling patients who are pregnant or anticipating pregnancy.

 In the U.S., the label for topiramate has been modified and includes warnings for pregnant mothers.
 The warnings suggest that topiramate may cause serious adverse fetal effects, based on pregnancy registry and non-clinical data.
 There are no adequate and well-controlled studies using topiramate in pregnant women.
 Topiramate should be used during pregnancy only if the potential benefit outweighs the potential risk to the fetus.
 Pregnancy registry data suggest that there may be an association between the use of topiramate during pregnancy and congenital malformations (e.g., craniofacial defects, such as cleft lip/palate, hypospadias, and anomalies involving various body systems).
 This has been reported with topiramate monotherapy and topiramate as part of a polytherapy regimen.
 Compared with a reference group not taking antiepileptic drugs, registry data for topiramate monotherapy showed a higher prevalence of low birth weight; however, the dose of topiramate and the duration of use during pregnancy were not reported.
 A causal relationship has not been established.
 Several factors affect infant birth weight including maternal weight, maternal health, concomitant drug use, smoking or alcohol use during pregnancy and use of prenatal vitamins.
-In the QNEXA clinical studies, none of the infants to mothers exposed to QNEXA or topiramate during pregnancy achieved low birth weight.
+In the Qnexa clinical studies, none of the infants to mothers exposed to Qnexa or topiramate during pregnancy achieved low birth weight.

 Two antiepileptic pregnancy registries have reported post-marketing reports of major congenital malformations in infants whose mothers were epileptic and exposed to topiramate during pregnancy.
 The dose and duration of topiramate exposure from the North American Registry are unknown.
 In the UK registry, for the two oral clefts reported in infants, the maternal topiramate exposure was 200 mg and 600 mg.
 These two registries suggest the MCM rate is higher than compared to various control groups.
-These reports have been included in the label for topiramate and, if QNEXA is approved, we may be required to include these reports in the label for QNEXA.
-At the request of the FDA, we are currently conducting FORTRESS.
-If QNEXA is approved, the results of FORTRESS may be included in the QNEXA label.
-In addition, if the risk to women of childbearing potential is deemed unacceptable, QNEXA may not be approved or any such approval may be limited to men and women of non-childbearing potential.
-If approval of QNEXA is limited to men and women of non-childbearing potential, future sales of QNEXA, if approved, would be adversely affected.
+These reports have been included in the label for topiramate and, if Qnexa is approved, we may be required to include these reports in the label for Qnexa.